Network analysis (electrical circuits): Existence, uniqueness and stability

 An important consideration in non-linear analysis is the question of uniqueness.
-For a network composed of linear components there will always be one, and only one, unique solution for a given set of boundary conditions.
+For a network composed of linear components, there will always be one, and only one, unique solution for a given set of boundary conditions.
 This is not always the case in non-linear circuits.
 For instance, a linear resistor with a fixed current applied to it has only one solution for the voltage across it.
 On the other hand, the non-linear tunnel diode has up to three solutions for the voltage for a given current.
-That is, a particular solution for the current through the diode is not unique, there may be others, equally valid.
-In some cases there may not be a solution at all: the question of existence of solutions must be considered.
+That is, a particular solution for the current through the diode is not unique; there may be others, equally valid.
+In some cases, there may not be a solution at all: the question of existence of solutions must be considered.

 Another important consideration is the question of stability.
 A particular solution may exist, but it may not be stable, rapidly departing from that point at the slightest stimulation.
 It can be shown that a network that is absolutely stable for all conditions must have one, and only one, solution for each set of conditions.

 Methods

 Boolean analysis of switching networks

 A switching device is one where the non-linearity is utilised to produce two opposite states.
-CMOS devices in digital circuits, for instance, have their output connected to either the positive or the negative supply rail and are never found at anything in between except during a transient period when the device is switching.
-Here the non-linearity is designed to be extreme, and the analyst can take advantage of that fact.
+CMOS devices in digital circuits, for instance, have their output connected to either the positive or the negative supply rail and are never found at anything in between, except during a transient period when the device is switching.
+Here, the non-linearity is designed to be extreme, and the analyst can take advantage of that fact.
 These kinds of networks can be analysed using Boolean algebra by assigning the two states ("on"/"off", "positive"/"negative" or whatever states are being used) to the Boolean constants "0" and "1".

 The transients are ignored in this analysis, along with any slight discrepancy between the state of the device and the nominal state assigned to a Boolean value.
 For instance, Boolean "1" may be assigned to the state of +5V.
-The output of the device may be +4.5V but the analyst still considers this to be Boolean "1".
+The output of the device may be +4.5 V, but the analyst still considers this to be Boolean "1".
 Device manufacturers will usually specify a range of values in their data sheets that are to be considered undefined (i.e. the result will be unpredictable).

 The transients are not entirely uninteresting to the analyst.
 The maximum rate of switching is determined by the speed of transition from one state to the other.
-Happily for the analyst, for many devices most of the transition occurs in the linear portion of the devices transfer function and linear analysis can be applied to obtain at least an approximate answer.
+Happily for the analyst, for many devices, most of the transition occurs in the linear portion of the device's transfer function and linear analysis can be applied to obtain at least an approximate answer.

 It is mathematically possible to derive Boolean algebras that have more than two states.
 There is not too much use found for these in electronics, although three-state devices are passingly common.